-Although the beaches in Orange Beach are open to everyone, you’ll need to access them via a public beach access point, unless you’re staying in a hotel, condo, or home located directly on the beach.
+Although the beaches are open to everyone, you’ll need to access them via a public beach access point, unless you’re staying in a hotel, condo, or home located directly on the beach.

 I spent most of my time at the Gulf State Park Beach Pavilion, which was near my hotel.

 This beach is located right off the highway.
 You’ll see the Gulf State Park on one side of the road and the beach on the other.